hushenbeg/job_portal/README.md

 pip install django

 ## For checking django version:
-1. open terminal and type python: you will be in python shell , type the following commands:
+Open terminal and type python: you will be in python shell , type the following commands: i.)import django ii.)django.VERSION
------import django
------django.VERSION

 ## To run this project in your local system:
 1. Clone this project https://github.com/hushenbeg/job_potal in your local folder.